st-ts/ODSC-Hackathon-Repository/README.md

 - Modify, Augment (with SDG, etc) the training dataset
 - Modify the NeMo Curator curation pipeline

+### Scoring:

 Your (or your team's) scores will be based on multi-class F1 scores, determined by comparing your generated predictions on the submission dataset against the held-out labels.

-In the event of tiebreaks, we will refer to the scoring rubric available [here](#NEED_LINK)
+In case of the ties, we will be using the videos you submitted to gauge your understanding of the data, NeMo curator, and NeMo framework:
+- Understanding the data and usage of the NeMo Curator
+- Deep understanding of data processing pipeline.
+Usage of the most relevant data processing steps.
+- Understanding the fine-tuning and usage of the NeMo framework
+- Excellent grasp of fine-tuning techniques and using various hyperparameters for optimal model accuracy and customization.

 ## Overview of this Repository